 Pitt’s India act was 1784, which led to the setting up of dual system of control.

-- The lease of 20 years to the Company was further extended.
+The lease of 20 years to the Company was further extended in the Charter Act of 1833.
 Territories of India were to be governed in the name of the Crown.

 - The company’s monopoly over trade with China and in tea also ended.